Ewha W.UEwha W.U

 • Research Interests

-• Behavioral-Neuroscience, Persuasion, Entertainment Media Contents, Media Technologies and Health
+• Persuasion and Moral Judgment, Communication and Media Theories, Psychophysiological Methods (fMRI, Eye Tracking), Entertainment Media Contents, Media Technologies and Health

 Research Record